Questions to Ask at the End of an Interview

 - Why is this position vacant?

-The answer to this question can give you a good insight into the organisation’s culture.
-If it’s a new role, that’s a good sign that the organisation is growing and you’re likely to have opportunities for career progression.
-If the previous incumbent left after only a short period of time, it could suggest that there’s a problem with the role or the organisation, but it could also present you with an opportunity to do better and get noticed.
+The answer to this question can give you a good insight into the organization’s culture.
+If it’s a new role, that’s a good sign that the organization is growing and you’re likely to have opportunities for career progression.
+If the previous incumbent left after only a short period of time, it could suggest that there’s a problem with the role or the organization, but it could also present you with an opportunity to do better and get noticed.
 If the previous holder of the role was promoted, that’s obviously great news as it suggests the same could happen to you one day.

 - How will you determine success in this role?

 This is a great question to ask interviewers, who surprisingly often haven’t previously considered how they would measure success.
-It shows that you are already envisaging yourself in the job and are determined to be successful and that you are goal-orientated.
+It shows that you are already envisaging yourself in the job and are determined to be successful and that you are goal-oriented.

 - What are the key challenges in this job?

-Every role comes with some limitations, whether due to budgets, staffing, workloads or historical inertia.
-Asking this question shows you are not expecting a free ride, but instead understand that there will be challenges and you are willing to work to overcome them and make a success of the role.
+Every role comes with some limitations, whether due to budgets, staffing, workloads, or historical inertia.
+Asking this question shows you are not expecting a free ride but instead understand that there will be challenges, and you are willing to work to overcome them and make a success of the role.
 Gaining a better understanding of the challenges you are likely to face will also give you a head start in preparing for your new job.

-Your interviewer will most likely have worked for the organisation for several years and being in a position of authority, will have a good insight into the culture.
+Your interviewer will most likely have worked for the organization for several years and being in a position of authority, will have a good insight into the culture.
 How they answer will show you what they value most.
 You can then decide if you share similar values and whether you are a good cultural fit.

 - What’s the next step in your recruitment process?

-If you are genuinely interested in the role, you’ll want to know the timescale that the employer is working to: when can you expect feedback, how many interview stages are they planning to hold and when are they likely to make a decision?
+If you are genuinely interested in the role, you’ll want to know the timescale that the employer is working to: when can you expect feedback, how many interview stages are they planning to hold, and when are they likely to make a decision?
 This both demonstrates enthusiasm and prepares you for their interview process.

-It’s also worth asking how many people they are seeing at each stage, so you can judge your level of competition.
+It’s also worth asking how many people they are seeing at each stage so you can judge your level of competition.

 - Do you have any concerns about my ability?

-This is a tough question to ask and you need to be brave, as it’s essentially asking for negative comments.
-However, it’s a great chance to demonstrate that you are not afraid of critical feedback, and in fact welcome it as a chance to improve your performance.
+This is a tough question to ask, and you need to be brave, as it’s essentially asking for negative comments.
+However, it’s a great chance to demonstrate that you are not afraid of critical feedback and, in fact, welcome it as a chance to improve your performance.
 Interviewers like to know that a potential employee is willing to learn and improve.

 It’s also a chance to address any potential weaknesses in your experience or skills and clear up any miscommunications that may have occurred in the interview.
 You should have a good idea of any areas of concern before the interview, so make sure you have an answer ready for any comments the interviewer makes.
 Using this tactic to turn negatives into positives is a great way to end your interview on a high note.